OSGConnect/tutorial-AutoDockVina/README.md

 	$ condor_q

-After job completion, you will see the output files `receptor-ligand.pdbqt` and `receptor-ligand.log` in the "results" directory.
+After job completion, you will see the output file `receptor-ligand.pdbqt`.

 ## Next Steps